Career Opportunities in Veterinary Pathology

 Pharmaceutical Industry

 The pharmaceutical industry offers attractive opportunities for veterinary pathologists involved in developing and testing new drugs and vaccines for animals.
 These professionals ensure the safety and efficacy of products designed to treat or prevent animal diseases.
-Work in the pharmaceutical sector often entails collaboration with researchers, clinicians, and regulatory bodies.
+Work in the pharmaceutical sector often entails collaboration with researchers, clinicians, and regulatory bodies, and may require specialized cell culture supplies and sterile pipette systems.

 Government and Regulatory Bodies